la2015-hw/Group_10/README.md

 # Galaxy Morphology & Quenching State Prediction

 ## Research Question
-**Assessing the Predictive Performance of Tabular, Image, and Combined Data for Galaxy Morphology Classification and Quenching State Prediction**
+**Galaxy Morphology Classification and Quenching State Prediction using ML models**

 This project investigates the effectiveness of different data modalities — **tabular data** (catalog features), **image data** (galaxy images), and their **combination** — in predicting galaxy morphology and quenching states.
 By comparing models trained on individual vs. combined modalities, we aim to understand whether integration improves classification performance.